nottrobin/docs/src/en/clouds-LXD.md

 sudo apt install -t trusty-backports lxd
 ```

-!!!
-Note:
+[note]
 It's been reported that the snap install works significantly better on
 Trusty than what's available in the Ubuntu archive.
+[/note]

 ### Ubuntu 16.04 LTS